 You may have to blow dry some of your dots if you don’t want to wait for them to dry.

-I sprayed a coat of Clear Acrylic Spray over the dice once they were completely dry to protect the paint from coming off with all the use.
+I sprayed a coat ofover the dice once they were completely dry to protect the paint from coming off with all the use.

 Then the fun began.
 We played MANY games of Yardzee and created family memories.
 Yardzee is also a great way for younger kids to work on their multiplication as well.